 “That which you focus on expands.”

 I’ll never forget the line in the movie “Finding Nemo” when the dad promises his young son that he will never let anything happen to him.
 As improbable as this seems, too often as parents we take this approach thinking we are helping.
 In reality, if our children never feel the sting of losing a spelling bee or never feel the trepidation of standing up to the recess bully, how are they going to react to true adversity later in life?

 In his book “The Whole Brain Child” Daniel J. Siegel, M.D. said it best explaining, “It’s often these difficult experiences that allow them to grow and learn about the world.
-Rather than trying to shelter our children from life’s inevitable difficulties, we can help them integrate those experiences into their understanding of the world and learn from them.
+Rather than trying to shelter our kids from life’s inevitable difficulties, we can help them integrate those experiences into their understanding of the world and learn from them.
 How our kids make sense of their young lives is not only about what happens to them but also about how their parents, teachers and other caregivers respond.”

 When bad things do happen, as they inevitably will, we can listen to their fears and acknowledge their worries, then reassure them that they are safe and loved, and help by providing them with strategies to cope.

 One fun way to do this is to play a game called “The Thorn and The Rose” where each family member shares the most difficult part of their day (the thorn), followed by the best or most special part of their day (the rose).
 I like to end the conversation with the rose so we can linger and dwell on the positive.